rust-lang/docs.rs/README.md

 ```

 You can always run `vagrant provision` to reconfigure virtual machine.
-Provision will install required dependencies and latest version of nightly
+Provision will install required dependencies and nightly rust compiler
 into virtual machine.
 It will also configure lxc-container inside
 virtual machine.